alecokas/swahili-text-gcn/README.md

 ```

 ## Prerequisites
-This project is written in Python (>=3.6.9) and PyTorch.
+This project is written in Python 3.6.9.
 Install the full list of dependencies in your virtual environemnt by running:
 ```code
 pip install -r requirements.txt
 ```